 Enjoy a staycation

-If you’re unable to take an extravagant vacation to France or a fun-filled week in Disney World, consider using your vacation days on your very own staycation in your hometown!
-Plan a trip to the water park or a festival with family or friends, go fishing at a nearby lake, go on a bike ride, take a nap, visit local art galleries, or find a nice trail to hike.
+Unable to take an extravagant vacation to France or a fun-filled week in Disney World?
+Consider using your vacation days on your very own staycation in your hometown!
+Plan a trip to the water park or a festival with family or friends, or take out your fishing gear and visit a nearby lake.
+Go on a bike ride, take a much-needed nap, visit local art galleries, or find a nice trail to hike.
 Just don’t take time off to work on a home project.
 Save that for weekends.
 Like a vacation, a staycation should be for relaxation and fun.

 Take small breaks